WebRTC Leaks: What Are They and How Can I Prevent Them?

 A screenshot of the about://config menu in Mozilla Firefox that also shows the "media.peerconnection.enabled" setting that needs to be adjusted to prevent WebRTC leaks.

 That’s all it takes.
-Keep in mind that this disables any website that uses WebRTC technology, so services like Google Meet and Facebook Messenger may not let you take video or audio calls through your browser anymore.
+Remember that this disables any website that uses WebRTC technology, so services like Google Meet and Facebook Messenger may not let you take video or audio calls through your browser anymore.
 Be sure to plan accordingly.

 How to turn off WebRTC on Safari